What’s the ideal type of smart sensor for your industrial assets?

-Sensors are an important tool to monitor the condition of electrical and rotating machines.
+Sensors are an important tool to monitor the condition of electric motors and rotating machines.
 They are available in different types and sizes.
-‘Which sensor is ultimately the most suitable depends on the critical properties within the production unit and the failure modes of the machine,' says dr. Bram Corne, founder of Orbits.
-He supports companies and gives advice on signal and data processing of electrical or mechanical systems and processes with a general focus on condition monitoring of electrical machines.
-Corne did extensive doctoral research at Ghent University on condition monitoring of electrical rotating machines based on electrical current measurements.
+“Which sensor is ultimately the most suitable depends on the critical properties within the production unit and the failure modes of the machine,” says Dr. Bram Corne, founder of ORBITS.
+The company provides industrial clients with training and advice on using signal and data processing to diagnose faults in electrical and mechanical systems.
+Corne did extensive doctoral research at Ghent University on condition monitoring for electric rotating machines based on electrical current measurements.

-Another, more advanced technique is measuring vibrations.
-“If the measured vibration patterns of a machine deviate from the zero measurement (which is considered normal, ed.), this can indicate, for example, a bearing problem, an imbalance or misalignment.”
-Another method used is current analysis.
-“Based on measured current, both potential mechanical and electrical problems are revealed.”
+Another, more advanced technique is measuring vibration.
+“If the measured vibration patterns of a machine deviate from the baseline measurement, this can indicate, for example, a bearing problem, an imbalance or misalignment,” says Corne.
+Another method used is current analysis, Corne’s specialization.
+“Both potential mechanical and electrical problems are revealed by measuring current.”

 Detecting both mechanical and electrical problems

-Corne focuses on the differences between monitoring the condition based on vibration and current sensors.
-“In current analysis, the electrical machine is used as a sensor.
-It is possible to determine the nature of the problem when anomalies are detected because many causes of failure leave a specific fingerprint of failure in the current spectrum.”
+Corne focuses on the differences between monitoring a machine’s condition based on vibration and current sensors.
+“In current analysis, the electrical machine is used as a sensor,” Corne explains.
+“It’s possible to determine the nature of the problem when anomalies are detected because many causes of failure leave a specific fingerprint of failure in the current spectrum.”

 The flexibility of vibration sensors